Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

 # Simulation:

 ## Transient Analysis:
-After creating and saving the schematic go to 'Tools' and open 'Primewave' to start the simulation.
-In the Primewave select the 'model file' i.e the '28nm PDK's .lib file presentin the HSPICE folder.
-After this select the 'tran' analysis in the analysis window and give the 'Start', 'Stop', and 'Step Size' parameters and save it.
-Then add the outputs which needs to be plotted by selecting the nets on the schematic.</br>
 Two sine waves of different frequencies are being used as inputs.
 The output wave form is the multiplication of the two sine waves.
 This waveform can also be considered as Amplitude modulation - DSBSC (Dual side Band Suppressed Carrier).
 <p align="center">
   <img src="images/tran1.png"></br>